When Death Strikes & Bombs Rain Over The Sky of Ha Long Bay, Gulf of Tonkin

 Ha Long Bay cruise junks equipped with cabins.
 Reminiscence.
 Those were troubled times then.
 The years 1966 and 1967 were my Pre-U days and in the next four years I was an under-graduate.
 Like many youths of that generation we were influenced by the almost daily war protests and demonstrations in the colleges and universities all over the United States and many other countries.
 We were horrified by the shootings and killings of four students on May 4 1970 by the Ohio National Guardsmen.
 Anti-war songs such as "The Times They Are A Changin" and "Blowing In The Wind" both by pacifist-activist singer Bob Dylan were the "international anthems" of angry, disenchanted and alienated youths of that era.
 Our rallying cry was "Make Love Not War".

-increasingly unpopular and more young American youths had to be drafted into the military using public lottery draw based on their birth dates.
+As the war worn on it became increasingly unpopular and more young American youths had to be drafted into the military using public lottery draw based on their birth dates.
 My primary and lower secondary classmate SL Yee who lived in one of the shophouses along Batu Road (now Jalan Tuanku Abdul Rahman) was drafted into the US army.He is a cousin of my travelling companion, Siew Kong.
 He saw fierce action in Vietnam and he survived the war to tell us horror war stories.
 He had emigrated in 1962 to join an aunt who operated a supermarket in Phoenix, Arizona as Chinese people then no longer operated laundry business and the men opened railroads throughout America unlike the 1800s and the early 20th century.
 Another secondary school senior joined the renown "Green Berets" (a movie of the same name was made in the 1970s) but after a brief stint in the jungles of Vietnam he fled to Sweden on political asylum as a "conscientious objector" either due to disillusionment with the war or he feared death.
 Mohamad Ali, (previously Cassius Clay), the boxer, too dodged military draft as he claimed that his religion forbids wars and killings.

 We sang: "Yes, 'n' how many times must cannon balls fly.
 Before they're forever banned.......How many times must a man look up.
 Before he can see the sky.
 Yes and how many ears must one man have.
 Before he can hear people cry?
 Yes how many deaths will it take.
 Till he knows that too many people have died?
 The answer my friend is blowing in the wind.
 The answer is blowing in the wind."